 We work closely with community partners to ensure everyone has access to judgement-free testing and treatment resources.

-Your primary care provider and most doctors are happy to sit down with you to discuss your reproductive and sexual health, including family planning, birth control options, pregnancy options as well as treatment, testing and prevention options for sexually transmitted infections.
+Your primary care provider and most doctors are happy to sit down with you to discuss your sexual and reproductive health, including testing and prevention options for sexually transmitted infections.

 Sexually transmitted infections (STIs) are infections that are spread from one person to another, usually during vaginal, anal and oral sex.
 They’re common and many people who have an STI may not know or be aware of symptoms.